SwedbankPay/developer.swedbankpay.com/_includes/checkout-v3-resource-models.md

 ## Paid

 The payment order response with status `Paid`, and the `Paid` resource expanded.
-Please note that we have included the `Paid` resources of all instruments in this code example.
-Only the instruments used to pay with will appear in production responses.
+Please note that the main code example is of a card payment.
+We have included `Paid` resources of the remaining instruments below the main code example.
 Resource examples where details are empty indicate that no details are available.

 The wallets Apple Pay and Vipps do not return `maskedPan`.
 Please note that while MobilePay does return this field, the value present is actually a